GeorginJobin/Home-Server-Project/build-log/entry-05-tailscale-setup.md

 I SSH into my server using my new Tailscale IP for my server, on my mobile data, and it connected successfully!

+With this my rushed setup of Tailscale is done!

+This is going to allow me to use my server on the go which great.

 <br>

 Images: